1977–78 United States network television schedule (late night)

 These are the late-night schedules for the three U.S. television networks during the 1977–78 season.
 All times are Eastern and Pacific.

 PBS is not included, as member television stations had local flexibility with most of their schedules, and broadcast times for network shows might have varied.
+However, this was the first season of the half-hour PBS version of The Dick Cavett Show (PBS, early evenings and often at the beginning of late night, weeknights, October 10, 1977–October 8, 1982).
 ABC and CBS are not included on the weekend schedules because those networks did not offer late-night programming on the weekend.

 Talk/Variety shows are highlighted in yellow, Local News & Programs are highlighted in white.